CPR is as simple as ABC, as you'll see from a review of the procedures recommended by the AHA below.

 One of the best things about boxing is that it requires very little equipment.
 Here's what you'll need for a basic workout:

-• heavy bag (either hanging or standing alone)
+• Mexican hand wraps• heavy bag (either hanging or standing alone)

 • bag gloves